adhocore/ci-captcha/README.md

-## Easy and hassle free plug and play CI captcha library
+## Easy, hassle free, plug-n-play CI captcha library

 - It is tested successfully with CI 2.1 stable.
 - (should run well with immediate predecessor / successor)